waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 ### Checking UGPS to autopilot connection on land

 If you open QGroundControl you should be able to establish a connection to the ROV as before UGPS integration.
 Furthermore you should be able to see messages of type `GPS_INPUT` in the MAVLink Inspector (click on Q-logo, then Analyze Tools, then MAVLink Inspector in sidebar).
-This is the MAVLink message that is provided by the UGPS BlueROV Extension to the autopilot.
+This is the MAVLink message that is provided by the UGPS BlueROV Extension to the autopilot (Pixhawk or Navigator flight controller).
 For detailed information about the extension see the [BlueOS Extension for UGPS GitHub page](https://github.com/waterlinked/blueos-ugps-extension).

 ## Daily operation